-The ZS and Reality Works survey shows that 79% of tech companies use quota-based comp plans (90% of larger companies).
-However, setting quota properly requires a delicate balance.
-If quotas are too aggressive it can lead to high turnover or lack of motivation.
-If quotas aren’t high enough then reps just aren’t going to be motivated to do their best.
-Setting quotas accurately requires accurate sales forecasting.
-And in order to make accurate sales forecasts, it requires tracking the right predictive analytics.
-Only by tracking the right metrics can you predict pipeline and set quotas accurately.
+The ZS and Reality Works study found that 79% of tech companies and 90% of non-tech large companies use quota-based sales compensation plans.
+In order to properly utilize a quota-based comp plan, you must find a delicate balance.
+Quotas that are too aggressive will lead to high turnover or a lack of motivation.
+If quotas aren’t high enough, reps just will simply not be driven to be their best.
+Accurate quota setting requires reliable sales forecasts and detailed activity reports.
+To make accurate sales forecasts, you must track the right predictive analytics.
+Use your activity reports and opportunity analytics to predict sales pipeline and set accurate quotas.

 Comp plans need the right weight of base vs. bonus.
 Base salaries are important to provide reps with a sense of their security (they won’t get evicted if they have a slow month).
 Commission, however, is what drives most sales reps.
 A bonus needs to sufficiently inspire reps to sell at their best.
 Placing a cap on a rep’s bonus will correlate with a cap on their motivation to sell for your company.
 In sales, the sky should be the limit.

-As a result of high competition to hire reps, many companies are hiring reps with less experience (often right out of college).
-As a result, companies need to know how to structure compensation plans that appeal to less seasoned reps.
+A result of this extremely high competition, many companies hire reps with less experience, often right out of college.
+Therefore, companies need to know how to structure compensation plans that appeal to less seasoned reps.

-In order to help you overcome the challenges associated with creating compensation plans, this post will offer some compensation plans designed for various roles.
-Whether you are hiring outbound SDRs with no sales experienced, or heavy hitter AEs, these comp plans will help you motivate reps to be top-performing members of your team.
+In order to overcome the challenges associated with creating compensation plans, we’ve compiled some of the best compensation plans designed for various roles.
+Whether you are hiring outbound SDRs with no sales experienced, or heavy hitter AE’s, these comp plans will help you motivate all your reps to be top-performers on your team.

 Sales development reps (SDRs) are reps that are tasked with lead generation and appointment setting.
-They almost never actually close deals, instead handing deals off to account executives to close.
+They almost never actually close deals, instead they hand deals off to account executives.
 SDRs are often fresh out of college.
-As a result, they are looking for plans that offer a lot of structure and security.
+As a result, they look for plans that offer a lot of structure and security.
 Our joint webinar with OpenView Venture Partners reveals some tips that can help you structure compensation plans that are ideal for SDRs.

-In order to keep comp plans simple for reps that are beginning their journey in sales, we recommended separating comp plans into three sections:
+In order to keep comp plans simple for reps that are starting in sales, we recommended separating comp plans into three sections:

 Since SDRs are concerned about meeting their basic needs, 70% of their total compensation package is the base and 30% is the bonus.